Synthetic vs. Real Training Data for Visual Navigation: Experiments

 \textbf{Results.} Table~\ref{tab:real_vs_sim_comp} shows the experiment results divided by route category.
 When training with the same number of samples, real-world data produces better navigation performance than the synthetic data.
 On the 'open space'-routes, the performance is similar, but on the more challenging routes

 the $Sim10\%$ policy often collides as result of cutting too close to obstacles.
 A 10-fold increase in the amount of synthetically generated data, however, leads to a drastic performance increase. \MethodNameSim outperforms the other two by a wide margin in all categories.
 It is able to perform complex maneuvers to~\eg~go around obstacles, and reach goal images not within the immediate camera view.

 Some of the performance gap between $Real$ and $Sim$ may be explained by dataset size—\MethodNameReal trained on 12M samples might match \MethodNameSim.
 However, scaling simulated data is essentially free, while real-world data collection is very labor-intensive.
-We suggest on-policy learning as a more insightful explanation. \MethodNameSim trained with behavior cloning (see Sec.~\ref{sec:sim2real_ablation}) performs poorly despite being trained with $12M$ samples.
-Interestingly, \MethodNameReal exhibits similar failure modes, sometimes getting stuck in feedback loops such as spinning in place~\citep{spencer_feedback_2021}.
-This parallel suggests that the behavior cloning's inability to handle compounding errors also affect real-world policies trained without on-policy corrections.
-DAgger exposes \MethodNameSim to wide distribution of states during training, enabling recovery from such situations.
+We suggest on-policy learning as a more insightful explanation. \MethodNameSim trained with BC (see Sec.~\ref{sec:sim2real_ablation}) performs poorly despite being trained with $12M$ samples, demonstrating that scale alone is not sufficient.
+Results in~\citep{de_haan_causal_2019} show that DAgger can require a high number of expert queries to work properly.
+We hypothesize this to be a partial cause of the performance gap between $Sim10\%$ and $Sim$, not the difference in data scale per se.
+Interestingly, \MethodNameReal exhibits similar failure modes as \MethodNameSim trained with BC, getting stuck in feedback loops such as spinning in place~\citep{spencer_feedback_2021}.
+This parallel suggests that the behavior cloning's inability to handle compounding errors also affects real-world policies trained without on-policy corrections.
 This underscores the potential of simulation for robot learning, as large-scale on-policy learning is impractical in the real-world.